 Thanksgiving has earned a reputation for being a pretty gluttonous and over-indulgent holiday.
-And while indulging in all the food you can tolerate won’t cause you much (long-term) suffering, there are definitely some areas better served by a more sparing approach.
+And while indulging in all the food you can tolerate won’t cause you much (long-term) suffering, there are definitely some areas better served by a more sparing approach and a more eco-friendly Thanksgiving

 Energy efficiency, for example, is huge.
 Cooking accounts for 4.5% of the total energy use in U.S. homes.
 Once you factor in other things like hot water heating, dish washing, and refrigeration, the percentage of energy expended solely in the kitchen is something like 15%.
 And as you can imagine, it only gets worse during the holidays.